 The biggest area of contention in a divorce: determining which parent gets to determine where your child lives primarily

-In most any family law battle, it is almost always the truth that the most highly contested issue is where the child should live primarily.
-Being able to have this right means that you can decide where your child lives, where he goes to school and what he does on most days during the school year.
-Often times there is a geographic restriction put in place that limits how far a child can live from their other parent.
+In most family law battles, it is almost always the truth that the most highly contested issue is where the child should live primarily.
+Having this right means that you can decide where your child lives, where he goes to school, and what he does on most days during the school year.
+Often, there is a geographic restriction that limits how far a child can live from their other parent.
 Many families use Harris County and any other county contiguous to Harris.

-More about the right to designate the primary residence of the child will be discussed tomorrow
+More about the right to designate the primary residence of the child will be discussed tomorrow.

 We will pick up right where we left off today in tomorrow's blog post.
-In the meantime, if you have any questions or seek clarification on anything you read today please do not hesitate to contact the Law Office of Bryan Fagan.
+In the meantime, if you have any questions or seek clarification on anything you read today, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity for you to learn more about your case and about our office.
+These consultations are a great opportunity for you to learn more about your case and our office.

 Our attorneys and staff take a great deal of pride in representing the people in our community.
 These folks were in the same position that you are now- a little worried about their family and not knowing exactly where to turn next.
 We want to educate our clients about their cases so that they are equipped to make decisions that will positively impact themselves and their families now and in the years to come.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Custody E-Book”